 You have two recovery options if you lose access to your account:

-You have added a 2FA method but have not finished the enrollment process.
+You have added a 2FA method but have not finished the enrolment process.
 Click on the method and follow the instructions to activate the method.

 Tokens are valid for 30 seconds each, aligned to epoch time.
 The standard implementation allows the code before and after the current code to account for time drift between your device and our systems.